House panel: Trump’s bills to Secret Service ‘exorbitant’

 The Secret Service was charged room rates of more than $800 per night at least 11 times when agents stayed at Mar-a-Lago in Florida, the Trump hotel in Washington, D.C., and other properties, the Democratic-led House Oversight Committee said.
 It noted that Trump made over 500 trips to his properties while president.

-The “exorbitant” rates point to a possible “taxpayer-funded windfall for former President Trump’s struggling businesses,” wrote N.Y.
-Rep. Carolyn Maloney in a letter Monday to the Secret Service requesting more information.
+The “exorbitant” rates point to a possible “taxpayer-funded windfall for former President Trump’s struggling businesses,” Committee Chair Carolyn Maloney of New York wrote in a letter Monday to the Secret Service requesting more information.

+The Secret Service said it had received the letter and was reviewing it.

 The Trump Organization denied that the Secret Service charges were a problem and said it provided rooms and other services at cost, at big discounts or for free.